Daniel Maurice Casey

 "Casey is the highest-salaried man on the Star team.
 His salary is $300 a month." - Sporting Life, Aug 16, 1890

-After his playing days he was a minor league umpire and worked as a conductor.
+After his playing days, Casey was a minor league umpire and worked as a conductor.
 He had worked as a fill-in umpire for one game in the National League in 1888.
 In 1900 it was reported that he was "scalped" when he was struck by an electric wire which supposedly tore the scalp from the top of his head.

 - NL ERA Leader (1887)